HomeCHF / BTN • Currency

 About Swiss Franc

-The Swiss franc is the currency and legal tender of Switzerland and Liechtenstein.
-It is also legal tender in the Italian exclave of Campione d'Italia which is surrounded by Swiss territory.
+The Swiss franc, or simply the franc, is the currency and legal tender of Switzerland and Liechtenstein.
+It is also legal tender in the Italian exclave of Campione d'Italia, which is surrounded by Swiss territory.
 The Swiss National Bank issues banknotes and the federal mint Swissmint issues coins.

-In the various languages of Switzerland, it is often simply referred as German: Franken, French: franc, Italian: franco and Romansh: franc.
-It is also designated through currency signs Fr., fr., as well as in any other language, or internationally as CHF which stands for Confoederatio Helvetica Franc.
+It is also designated through the currency signs Fr., fr., or CHF, which stands for Confoederatio Helvetica Franc.
 This acronym also serves as the ISO 4217 currency code, used by banks and financial institutions.

 The smaller denomination, a hundredth of a franc, is a Rappen in German, centime in French, centesimo in Italian, and rap in Romansh.

-The official symbols Fr. and fr. are widely used by businesses and advertisers, also for the English language.
-According to Art.
-1 SR/RS 941.101 of the federal law collection the internationally official abbreviation – besides the national languages – however is CHF, also in English; respective guides also request to use the ISO 4217 code.
+The official symbols Fr. and fr. are widely used by businesses and advertisers, including in English.
+However, according to Art.
+1 SR/RS 941.101 of the federal law collection, the internationally official abbreviation – regardless of the national languages – is CHF, which is also to be used in English; respective guides also request that the ISO 4217 code be used.
+The use of SFr. for Swiss Franc and fr.sv. are outdated.
 WikipediaAbout Bhutanese Ngultrum

 The ngultrum is the currency of the Kingdom of Bhutan.
-It can be literally translated as 'silver' for ngul and 'coin' for trum.
 It is subdivided into 100 chhertum.
-The Royal Monetary Authority of Bhutan, the central bank of Bhutan is the minting authority of the ngultrum banknotes and coins.
+The Royal Monetary Authority of Bhutan, the central bank of Bhutan, is the minting authority of the ngultrum banknotes and coins.
 The ngultrum is currently pegged to the Indian rupee at parity.
 Wikipedia